DIY Home Office & Desk Tour: A Complete Guide

 8. Footrest and Anti-fatigue Standing Mat

-Within the DIY home desk tour, things aren’t complete without a footrest and anti-fatigue mat.
+Within the DIY home office desk tour, things aren’t complete without a footrest and anti-fatigue mat.
 If you don’t have the budget for leg-rests built into the chair, you can use a footrest to push yourself back comfortably.
 Shorter people may find it beneficial if they can’t reach the floor and keep their thighs parallel to the ground.

 9. Monitor Arm and/or Stand